 The final evaluation, conducted by an independent consultant appointed by GIZ, showed that the project exceeded the original target of 70% of 4,000 seasonal workers due to high hazelnut farmer outreach.
 Through the intense and large-scale development of on-farm measures and high worker outreach of Ferrero's advisory and training system, hazelnut producing small-scale farmers with an estimated total workforce of 40-50,000 workers were indirectly reached in 2017 and 2019.

 Overall, in 2018/2019 the M&E System reached out to:

-3,483 farmers
+3,483 1,120 farmers 1,120 mukhtars 1,581 1,04

-1.581 workers 1,042

 internal observers